tracking202/prosper202/README.md

 Prosper202 provides pay per click affiliate marketers with leading edge self hosted ppc software!
 The only effect this software will have on your bottom line is a positive one.

+Version 1.9.37 is the most recent and up to date version of Prosper202 Pro.
+It's still open source but only available with a paid subscription.
+Sign up at: http://join.tracking202.com

 Release Notes
 =============
 <b>Version 1.9.29</b>